PCGen/pcgen-utilities/prettylst/README.txt

   -wl=notice	will display only the more serious error messages.

-NOTICE: For users without a SVN Client
-If you you downloaded PrettyLst from SVN but you do not have an SVN Client you will need to edit the prettylst.pl file.
-Using the same editor you use for your LST files, on the line starting with my $SVN_id replace everything after the = with '$Id: prettylst.pl 6887 2008-06-25 18:59:55Z historyphil $';
-Change the 6887 to the current build number and the date and time values to the values shown on SVN for this revision.

 Good Luck and Happy coding.

 If you need further assistance, please ask on the PCGen Y! group [http://games.groups.yahoo.com/group/pcgen/] with [PL] in the subject line.
 Thanks.

-Created by: Andrew Maitland on 2008-02-10
-Modified by: Phillip Ryan on 2008-07-02 [Year-Month-Day]